 - Treatment modalities and program evaluation

-- qualitative study exploring readiness to engage in exercise among people living with HIV and multi-morbidity in Toronto.
-This study was conducted at Casey House by a group of MScPT students from the University of Toronto, co-supervised by Dr. Kelly O’Brien from the department of physical therapy, and Casey House’s research lead, Dr. Soo Chan Carusone.
-The findings published in BMJ Open and in a poster format designed to provide recommendations and links to local resources for community members and service providers.
-Exploring readiness to exercise poster
+- Exercise readiness.
+A qualitative study exploring readiness to engage in exercise among people living with HIV and multi-morbidity in Toronto was conducted at Casey House by a group of MScPT students from the University of Toronto, co-supervised by Dr. Kelly O’Brien from the department of physical therapy, and Casey House’s research lead, Dr. Soo Chan Carusone.
+The findings, published in BMJ Open and in a poster format, provide recommendations and links to local resources for community members and service providers.
+Exploring readiness to exercise poster.

 If you would like to know more about research at Casey House or have suggestions for future research projects contact 416-324-5123 ext.
 4007.